Robert E. Clark II: Education administrator

-Clark served as 17th and final President of Wesley College in Dover, Delaware, beginning July 15, 2015.
+Clark served as 17th and final president of Wesley College in Dover, Delaware, beginning July 15, 2015.
 During his time as president, and despite decades of financial challenges and declining enrollment, State funding was secured which enabled the college to continue operations.
 Additionally, unlike many colleges across the country that have had to close because of the impacts of the COVID-19 Pandemic, Wesley College was able to maintain operations during the global COVID-19 Pandemic, which allowed the realization of a historic acquisition by Delaware State University in which Wesley College became the Wesley College of Health and Behavioral Sciences.

-On March 1, 2021, two months before the acquisition was finalized with Delaware State University, some members of the faculty published a no confidence resolution against Clark that was forwarded to the Wesley College Board of trustees.
-The Wesley College Board of Trustees voted unanimously on March 20,2021 to dismiss the resolution in full support of President Clark’s exceptional performance, and leadership.
-Additionally, the Board of Trustees voted unanimously, to bestow upon President Clark, President Emeritus in recognition of his leadership, and service to the College and the community.
+On March 1, 2021, two months before the acquisition was finalized with Delaware State University, some members of the faculty published a no-confidence resolution against Clark that was forwarded to Wesley College's board of trustees.
+Wesley College's board of trustees voted unanimously on March 20, 2021, to dismiss the resolution in full support of President Clark’s exceptional performance, and leadership.
+Additionally, the board of trustees voted unanimously, to bestow upon President Clark the title president emeritus in recognition of his leadership, and service to the college and the community.

-President Joe Biden appointed Clark to the United States Naval Academy Board of Visitors, along with five other distinguished national leaders, on February 7, 2022.
+President Joe Biden appointed Clark to the United States Naval Academy's board of visitors, along with five other distinguished national leaders, on February 7, 2022.